-In 1973, CIA Director James Schlesinger told Senate Armed Services Chairman John Stennis that he wished to brief him on a major upcoming operation.
-"No, no my boy," responded Senator Stennis.
+In 1973 CIA director James Schlesinger told Senate Armed Services Committee chairman John Stennis that he wished to brief him on a major upcoming operation.
+"No, no, my boy," responded Senator Stennis.
 "Don't tell me.
 Just go ahead and do it, but I don't want to know."
-Similarly, when Senate Foreign Relations Committee Chairman J. W. Fulbright was told of the CIA subversion of the Allende government in Chile, he responded, "I don't approve of intervention in other people's elections, but it has been a long-continued practice."
+Similarly, when Senate Foreign Relations Committee chairman J. W. Fulbright was told of the CIA subversion of the Allende government in Chile, he responded, "I don't approve of intervention in other people's elections, but it has been a long-continued practice."

-Late in 1974, investigative reporter Seymour Hersh revealed that the CIA was not only destabilizing foreign governments, but was also conducting illegal intelligence operations against thousands of American citizens.
+Late in 1974, investigative reporter Seymour Hersh revealed that the CIA was not only destabilizing foreign governments, but it was also conducting illegal intelligence operations against thousands of American citizens.

-Historian Henry Steele Commager assessed the Committee’s legacy.
+Historian Henry Steele Commager assessed the committee's legacy.
 Referring to executive branch officials who seemed to consider themselves above the law, he said, "It is this indifference to constitutional restraints that is perhaps the most threatening of all the evidence that emerges from the findings of the Church Committee."